 Your choice depends on what you loved most about The Division.

-If you want tactical cover shooting, Outriders and Ghost Recon Breakpoint are your best bets.
-Both use cover systems and squad-based encounters that’ll feel familiar right away.
+If you want tactical cover shooting, Outriders and Ghost Recon Breakpoint are the closest fits.
+Both use cover and squad-based encounters that feel familiar within 10 minutes.

 For the deepest loot grind, pick Destiny 2 or Diablo 3.
-Both offer hundreds of hours of gear optimization, and Destiny 2’s build crafting gets surprisingly deep at endgame with mod synergies, seasonal artifact perks, and subclass customization.
+Destiny 2’s build crafting gets surprisingly deep at endgame with mod synergies, seasonal artifact perks, and subclass tuning.

-If you want solo-friendly, Cyberpunk 2077 was built for it.
-Borderlands 3 scales difficulty based on party size, so it works alone too.
+If you need solo-friendly, Cyberpunk 2077 was built for one player.
+Borderlands 3 scales difficulty by party size, so it also works alone if you prefer a quieter run.

 #Bottom Line